victorjulyin/DE-101/Module3/3.11 Voice of customers /readme.md

-# My survey
+# A survey
-### What is it for?
+### Why do we need it?
-1) to know which tasks we should perform to help client
+1) To know which tasks we should perform to help client
-2) control quality of the service provided to the client
+2) To control quality of the service provided to the client
-3) creating progress reports (show problem solving in dynamics)
+3) To create progress reports (show problem solving in dynamics)

 ### What I did